UCL/research-computing-with-cpp/index.md

 slidelink: false
 ---

-##Introduction
+## Introduction

 In this course, we build on your knowledge of C++ to enable you to work on complex numerical codes for research.
 Research software needs to handle complex mathematics quickly, so the course focuses on writing software to perform multi-threaded computation.
 But research software is also very complicated, so the course also focuses on techniques which will enable you to build software which is easy for colleagues to understand and adapt.

-##Pre-requisites

-* For 2019, we will start the course in a UCL Cluster (Computer) Room.
-However, you should bring your own laptop to the course and try to get all the C++ working on your own environment.
+## Pre-requisites

 * Prior knowledge of C++, see below.
 * You should understand how your compiler toolchain works.
 * You must also understand how to use a Unix style terminal, including commands such as ```ls```, ```cd``` and creating and editing files in a text editor of your choice.
 * We have provided [setup](98Installation) instructions for installing the software needed for the course on your computer.

-* Eligibility: This course is for UCL post-graduate students.
+* Eligibility: This course designed for UCL post-graduate students but with agreement of their course tutor a limited number of undegraduate students can also take it.

 Your C++ knowledge should include: